 As we’ve said before, approving the street vacation will not interfere with the City’s RFP process for Key Arena.
 Any Key Arena renovation plan will take 5-7 years to complete.
 Our plan, on the other hand, can be ready to go quickly with the street vacation.
 This puts the city in the best position to take advantage of any franchise opportunities.

-At the end of the day, our #1 goal is bringing the NBA and NHL back to Seattle, and we look forward to working with the Mayor and the City Council as they consider the revised petition.
+At the end of the day, our #1 goal is bringing the NBA back to Seattle, and we look forward to working with the Mayor and the City Council as they consider the revised petition.

 Let’s Bring ‘Em Back!

 — Chris Hansen, Wally Walker, Erik Nordstrom, Pete Nordstrom, Russell Wilson.